br3ndonland/udacity-google/es6/es6-1-syntax.md

 >
 > ```javascript
 > function sum() {
->   let total = 0;
+>   let total = 0
->   for(const argument of arguments) {
+>   for (const argument of arguments) {
->     total += argument;
+>     total += argument
 >   }
->   return total;
+>   return total
 > }
 > ```
 >
 > Now this works fine, but it does have its issues:
 >
 > 1. If you look at the definition for the `sum()` function, it doesn’t have any parameters.
 >    - This is misleading because we know the `sum()` function can handle an indefinite amount of arguments.
 > 2. It can be hard to understand.
 >    - If you’ve never used the arguments object before, then you would most likely look at this code and wonder where the arguments object is even coming from.
 Did it appear out of thin air?
 It certainly looks that way.

 #### Using the rest parameter